lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Specification.md

 };
 ```

 This will optionally append additional custom CMake instructions to the generated `CMakeLists.txt`, drawing these instructions from the specified text files (e.g, `foo.txt`).
 The specified files are resolved using the same file search algorithm as used for the [files](#files) target parameter.
 Those files will be copied into the `src-gen` directory that contains the generated sources.
-This is done to make the generated code more portable (a feature that is useful in [federated execution](/docs/handbook/distributed-execution).
+This is done to make the generated code more portable<span class="lf-c"> (a feature that is useful in [federated execution](/docs/handbook/distributed-execution)</span>.

 The cmake-include target property can be used, for example, to add dependencies on various packages (e.g., by using the [`find_package`](https://cmake.org/cmake/help/latest/command/find_package.html) and [`target_link_libraries`](https://cmake.org/cmake/help/latest/command/target_link_libraries.html) commands).
-[CMakeInclude.lf](https://github.com/lf-lang/lingua-franca/blob/master/test/C/src/target/CMakeInclude.lf) is an example that uses this feature.
-A more sophisticated example of the usage of this target parameter can be found in [Rhythm.lf](https://github.com/lf-lang/lingua-franca/blob/master/example/C/src/Rhythm/Rhythm.lf).

 A CMake variable called `${LF_MAIN_TARGET}` can be used in the included text file(s) for convenience.
 This variable will contain the name of the CMake target (i.e., the name of the main reactor).
 For example, a `foo.txt` file can contain: